 Sanding the wood helps open up and expose the wood fibers to the whitewash.
 It also scuffs away any impurities on the surface, like oil, which might repel the coating.

-- For Faux Whitewash: Mix paint and water (room temperature) at a 1:1 ratio in the empty bucket.
+- For Faux Whitewash: Mix paint and water (room temperature) at a 1:1 ratio in a bucket.
 Do not worry that it may seem too watery.

 Brush On Whitewash Mix

 With either the true or faux whitewash applications, brush in the direction of the grain.
 Do not slop on too much paint: go easy, since you will be making multiple coats.

 While true whitewash pretty much takes care of itself, faux whitewash requires tweaks with the spray bottle and rags.
 If you have an area of thick paint, hit it with a quick spray to thin it down, then wipe it with the brush.
 Finish by wiping away the faux whitewash with the rags.
 You want the surface to be nearly dry to the touch, not soggy and wet.

 Wait at least one hour before deciding whether to apply more coats.
 True whitewash usually needs two or three coats; faux whitewash may look good after only one coat.
 Apply as many additional coats as needed, letting each coat dry before adding the next.

-- If you are whitewashing new wood, you may want to consider staining the wood first as this brings out more of the desirable features like knots.
+- If you are whitewashing new wood, you may want to consider staining the wood first to bring out the wood grain, knots, and other desirable features.

 - Whitewash tends to look better on soft woods like pine or cedar because they soak in the coatings better than hardwoods can.